princessble/Blessing-therapy-studio/README.md

 If you encounter any issues during testing, please report them immediately for resolution.

 ## Acknowledgements 🙏

+Special thanks to my mentor Julia for her valuable mentoring sessions, and guidance throughout the development of this project.

 We express our sincere gratitude to the following tools and technologies that have played a crucial role in the creation of Blessing Therapeutic Studio's website: